SpongePowered/SpongeDocs/source/plugin/entities/spawning.rst

         Entity creeper = world.createEntity(EntityTypes.CREEPER, spawnLocation.getPosition());

+        // We need to push a new cause StackFrame to the stack so we can add our own causes
+        // In previous versions of the API you had to submit a Cause parameter
+        // that would often not contain the real root cause
-        try (StackFrame frame = Sponge.getCauseStackManager().pushCauseFrame()) {
+        // By default the current plugin's PluginContainer is already pushed to the stack. try (StackFrame frame = Sponge.getCauseStackManager().pushCauseFrame()) {
-            frame.addContext(EventContextKeys.PLUGIN, pluginContainer);
+            frame.addContext(EventContextKeys.SPAWN_TYPE, SpawnTypes.PLUGIN);
             world.spawnEntity(creeper);
         }
     }

 This will grab the world from our ``Location``, which we will need for the actual spawning.
 Next, it uses :javadoc:`EntityUniverse#createEntity(EntityType, Vector3d)` to create the entity, but do note that this does not spawn the entity into the world, it just will create it.
 We will need to specify the type of ``Entity`` to spawn, and the co-ordinates from our ``Location``.

 Once we have created our ``Entity`` we can then use the world for spawning the ``Entity``.
-We will need to specify a ``Cause`` for the spawning.
-For spawning ``Entity``\ s, it is best to use a :javadoc:`SpawnCause` as the root of the cause.
-In this example, we stated that our entity was spawned from a plugin, however we can make it any cause that best describes why we are spawning this in, such as a mob spawner (See :javadoc:`MobSpawnerSpawnCause`), or spawn egg (See :javadoc:`EntitySpawnCause`).
+We should specify a ``Cause`` for the spawning so other plugins can handle it accordingly.
+For spawning ``Entity``\ s, it is best to use a :javadoc:`SpawnType` as part of the context.
+In this example, we stated that our entity was spawned from a plugin, however we can make it any cause/context that best describes why we are spawning this in, such as a mob spawner (See :javadoc:`SpawnTypes#MOB_SPAWNER`), or spawn egg (See :javadoc:`SpawnTypes#SPAWN_EGG`).